What is drain

 2. 2

-Use a plunger to try and clear the clog by creating suction and dislodging the blockage.
+Use a plunger to try and dislodge the clog by creating suction.

 3. 3

-If the plunger doesn't work, use a drain snake (also called a plumber's snake or auger) to physically break up the clog.
+If the plunger doesn't work, use a drain snake or auger to physically remove the clog.

 Frequently Asked Questions